halocore099/Tierlist-bot/docs/WORKFLOW.md

 - **Position number** = Your place in line (1 = first, 2 = second, etc.)
 - **✅** next to name = User has confirmed they're still active (during confirmation period)

+### Waitlist Cooldown System

+When a tester submits a ticket (clicks "Submit" button):
+- Player is automatically removed from the waitlist
+- Player's queue channel access is revoked (channel becomes hidden)
+- Player is placed on cooldown (default: 30 days, configurable)
+- Player cannot rejoin the waitlist until the cooldown expires
+- If player tries to join during cooldown, they'll see: "You are on cooldown.
+You can join the waitlist again in X day(s)."

+**Note**: The "Cancel" button does NOT apply cooldown - it only closes the ticket without removing the player from the waitlist.

 ### Important Rules

 1. **Waitlist First**: You must join the waitlist before you can access queue channels